-There is also a Nandi bull sculpture that can be seen in one of these caves.
-People who visit this place should not miss seeing all these beautiful pieces of art.
+A Nandi bull sculpture can also be seen in one of these caves.
+People who visit this place should not miss seeing all these beautiful art pieces.

 Elephanta Caves, a UNESCO world heritage site and a major tourist spot in Mumbai, houses rock-cut Hindu sculptures.
 It also houses a group of inscriptions written in Brahmi script from the first century BC.

-The carvings depict Lord Shiva as Mahayogi, dancing Lord Nataraja and as Gangadhara.
-These sculptures are life-sized, realistic figures carved out of one piece of rock with detailed finishing added later on, as can be evidenced from the shikaras (decorative top), which was only added later on.
+The carvings depict Lord Shiva as Mahayogi, dancing Lord Nataraja and Gangadhara.
+These sculptures are life-sized, realistic figures carved out of one piece of rock with detailed finishing added later on, as evidenced by the shikaras (decorative tops), which were only added later on.